cristianoliveira/challenges-ruby/README.md

 # Challenges
 Some challenges solved in ruby

+# Isomorfic words
+Given two strings s and t, determine if they are isomorphic.
+Two strings are isomorphic if the characters in s can be replaced to get t.

+For example,"egg" and "add" are isomorphic, "foo" and "bar" are not.

 #Evaluate Reverse Polish Notation
 Evaluate the value of an arithmetic expression in Reverse Polish Notation.
 Valid operators are +, -, *, /.
 Each operand may be an integer or another expression.
 For example: